 On a more positive note, if you liked this article, you might be interested to know some of the awesome facts and mind-blowing numbers behind Google.
 Check it out!

-In a post-privacy SEO environment, the only way to track your Google ranks is with a reliable SERP tracker.
+In a post-privacy SEO environment, the only way to accurately do Google local rank tracking is with a reliable SERP tracker.
 PRT is an industry-standard SERP tracker with over 50k users who enjoy all the features mentioned above, and much more.
-We track all the major search engines (Google, Yahoo!, Bing, YouTube, Amazon, Yandex) with 100% accuracy and have the best price-per-tracked-term on the market.
+It is a geo location rank tracking tool that can track all the major search engines (Google, Yahoo!, Bing, YouTube, Amazon, Yandex) with 100% accuracy and have the best price-per-tracked-term on the market.
 Take the first step to the next level by taking us for a spin for free right now (no credit cards required).

 Know of any SEO experts that need to upgrade their SERP tracker to one that can handle Google’s personalized ranks?
 Refer them to us through our amazing affiliate program, and we can benefit together!